border-trade-demonstrators/.github/profile/README.md

 When a BTD is evaluated successfully it is promoted to be a capability which by default can be plugged into any EoT instance or reliable system upon consideration.

+We recognise that not every BTD can be open with a large number of participants invited into a specific Github repository.
+We need to preserve commercially sensitive details in some cases.
+BTDs can be as open or closed as they need to be - by default where possible we err on the side of open.
+We will work with you to get the balance right.

 ## Principles

 1. Real data will be made operationally usable wherever possible and sensible